 For my daughter’s 5th birthday, we celebrated at Dutch Wonderland.
 The park promotions department was kind enough to sponsor our tickets in exchange for writing about our experience on this blog (and those savings to our family have been donated to Suicide Prevention).
-They have also graciously provided a $4 coupon for readers here (off of regular $41.99 price for weekend day or Monday or Friday admission, otherwise just $32.99 on Tuesday, Wednesday, and Thursday).
+They have also graciously provided a $4 coupon for readers here (link updated for 2018, or use promocode: summerblog18).
 I have also sprinkled some general information about traveling with kids in this post including plane travel.
 See here for info about sunblocks and bug sprays.

 We start almost every trip with a smoothie (check out this post for more smoothie ideas).
 Here I’ve added frozen mango, spinach, hemp seed, plain yogurt, and a banana.
 I took the photo just before I added some soy milk (usually I use almond milk, but I ran out).
 Sometimes I’ll have the kids help me pour in the ingredients or ask them to pick out which frozen fruits we’ll put in.
 Starting off the day with a nutritious filling smoothie makes me less worried about their diet the rest of the day we are out.

 Finally we arrive at Dutch Wonderland, and we have to decide on a parking lot.
 The general parking lot is not that far away. $5 it is!
 Plus, having gone on a cool, slow day, we were able to get a parking spot pretty close to the preferred lot.

 This photo shows the walkway from the general parking lot to the the park.
 The park entrance is on the other side of the blue building.
 While we unload the stroller and stretch, I offer the kids some snacks.
 Important to anticipate the hangry.